ShaunBell123/shoping_server/README.md

 ## 🔐 Authentication

-I also have other endpoints for authentication:
+- I have a endpoints for authentication:
 ```
 http://localhost:8080/
 ```
-Opens a page where the user can click a button to log in.
+- Opens a page where the user can click a button to log in:
 ```
 http://localhost:8080/login
 ```
-Opens the Auth0 login page, where the user can log in using Google.
+- Opens the Auth0 login page, where the user can login using Google and Github:

 ```
 http://localhost:8080/dashboard